 Repeats:

-Please note the last section block of color will be one row less than the others.
+Please note that the last section block of color will be one row less than the others.

 Join The Kindest Community